wailsapp/wails/v3/V3 Changes.md

 The Window API has largely remained the same, however there are a few changes to note.

+- Windows now have a Name that identifies them.
+This is used to identify the window when emitting events.

 ## ClipBoard

 The clipboard API has been simplified.
 There is now a single `Clipboard` object that can be used to read and write to the clipboard.
 The `Clipboard` object is available in both Go and JS. `SetText()` to set the text and `Text()` to get the text.